MA in International Relations

-The MA in International Relations is a taught one-year (or two year part-time) programme that focuses on the challenges faced by peoples and governments under conditions of war, peace and transformation.
-The course
+The MA in International Relations is a taught one-year (or two year part-time) programme.
+It focuses on the challenges faced by peoples and governments during international transformation.
+That includes conflict, cooperation and peace, as well as power competition and power shifts.
+The programme:

-- Provides a detailed grounding in the fundamental theories in, and approaches to, contemporary International Relations, international history and conflict
+- Provides a grounding in the theories in, and approaches to, contemporary International Relation and international history.

-- Evaluates the changing nature of international relations in the face of power politics, transnationalism and global forces.
+- Evaluates the dynamic nature of international history in the face of shifting power politics and global forces.

-- Develops specialist knowledge in the fields of International Relations and international history, including sub-fields such as theory, foreign policy, strategy and security
+- Develops knowledge in International Relations and international history, including theory, foreign policy, diplomacy, law, strategy and security

-- Suitable for a wide range of students from many backgrounds such as law, history, politics, the humanities, the social sciences and even business.
+- Suits a range of students from backgrounds such as law, history, politics, the humanities, languages, the social sciences, business and accountancy

-It is delivered by experienced staff who have strong interests in modern and contemporary international relations/history, foreign policy and military/strategic history and politics.
+It is delivered by experienced small, supportive and tight-knit team who are student-centered.
+The team possesses wide interests in modern and contemporary international relations/history, foreign policy, strategy, peacekeeping, intelligence, European integration, insurgency/counterinsurgency, and military history and politics.

-All are committed teachers, researchers and communicators of knowledge.
-They are integrated into the academic networks of North America and Europe as well as Ireland and the United Kingdom.
+All are committed teachers, researchers and communicators integrated into academic networks throughout the Americas, Europe and Asia.

 The staff include: